Druhin13/noconsolejs/README.md

 Because your code is embarrassing.
 There, I said it.
 I mean, using console.log to debug is fine when it’s just you and your code in the privacy of your local environment.
 But once it’s out there in the wild, it’s like leaving the house without your pants on.
 People *will* notice, and they *will* judge you.
 So save yourself the awkwardness and let **noconsolejs** sweep those logs under the rug, where they belong.

-Most of us (*aka everyone*) use `console.log` like it’s the answer to all of life’s problems.
+Most of us (*aka everyone*) use `console.log` as if it’s the answer to all of life’s problems.
 But guess what?
 It’s not.
 It's more like a 'Post-It' note you slapped on your code because you couldn't figure out what went wrong.

-Now, do you really want your users — or worse, your team — seeing that?
+Now, do you really want your users — or worse, your team — to see that?
 Yeah, didn’t think so.

 <br>

 ## Features (ahem, ahem)

 - **Zero dependencies**: Because we’re all trying to live simpler lives and avoid another `node_modules` folder the size of a small planet.
-Plus, I didn’t `need` to add any, so I didn’t.
+Plus, I didn’t *need* to add any, so I didn’t.
 You're welcome.
 - **Auto-magically erases your console blunders like a "guilty" browser tab you close when someone walks by**: `console.log`, `console.warn`, `console.error`, `console.info`, `console.debug` — and whatever else you thought was helping — gone; just like your dignity after debugging for 6 hours straight.
-- **Works anywhere**: Browser, Node.js, that one ancient server you forgot about, or even in the depths of outer space (because if JavaScript is running there, it’s probably doing something weird — but at least *noconsolejs* can hide the console statements.
+- **Works anywhere**: Browser, Node.js, that one ancient server you forgot about, or even in the depths of outer space (because if JavaScript is running there, it’s probably doing something weird — but at least *noconsolejs* can hide the console statements.)

 <br>